top of page

 Key Terms

-LINE: A straight path that extends infinitely in both directions | DISTANCE: The amount of space between two points or lines | INTERSECT: When two lines or paths cross each other | PERPENDICULAR: Lines that meet at a 90-degree angle
+LINE: A straight path that extends infinitely in both directions. | DISTANCE: The amount of space between two points or lines. | INTERSECT: To cross or meet at a point. | CONSTANT: Staying the same; unchanging.

 What's Next